TEALSK12/apcsa-public/curriculum/culture_day_lesson_d.md

         * what educational background is needed to do your job?
         * what kind of technical skills are needed in your job?
         * what advice do you have for students?
+      * Include questions related to computational thinking:
+         * can you give an example of how "decomposition" is used in the context of work?
+         * can you give an example of how "pattern recognition" is used in the context of work?
+         * can you give an example of how "abstraction" is used in the context of work?
+         * can you give an example of how "algorithms" is used in the context of work?

 3. **Conducting the interview**